 There’s no test that can tell you for sure if you have Bell’s palsy.
 In fact, doctors usually find out through what they call a "diagnosis of exclusion."
 That means in most cases, they determine you have Bell's palsy only after other conditions have been ruled out.

 Your doctor will start by doing a complete and careful physical exam.
 If they suspect you have Bell’s palsy, they’ll try to close your eyelid on the affected side of your face.
 If it doesn’t close, it’ll signal that you have what doctors call “the Bell phenomenon.”
 With this condition, your eye rolls upward and outward when you try to close it.

-Your doctor will do a complete and careful physical exam.
-He or she is likely to notice that, upon attempting unsuccessfully to close your eyelid, your eye on the affected side will drift up; this is called the Bell phenomenon.
-In order to rule out other conditions, your doctor will probably test your hearing and sense of balance and may order other tests, such as skull X-rays, a computed tomography (CT) scan, or magnetic resonance imaging (MRI).
-Electrical testing may help clarify the diagnosis and may help predict the speed and extent of recovery.
+Your doctor will then try to rule out other conditions.
+They’ll probably test your hearing and sense of balance.
+They may also order several tests, such as skull X-rays, a computed tomography (CT) scan, or magnetic resonance imaging (MRI).
+Electrical testing may help clarify the diagnosis.
+It may also help them predict how fast and fully you’ll recover.

 What Are the Treatments for Bell's Palsy?